 - Increasing intimacy

 - Developing relationships that meet the needs of both partners

 - Maintaining or regaining feelings of love and positive regard

 - Improved acceptance of personal differences while also making positive changes to better accommodate the needs of both partners

 - Addressing patterns of withdrawal and distance

 - Interrupting patterns of frequent or intense conflict

 - Dealing with feelings of loneliness and isolation

 - Improving communication skills and coping skills for dealing with relationship distress

-We provide couples counseling in our Indian Trail office and at Triple Play Farm in Davidson.
+We provide couples counseling via telehealth and at Triple Play Farm in Davidson.
 We will work towards goals specific to your couple’s needs which may include healthy communication strategies, rebuilding trust, increasing respect, and increasing romance.